Complete Key West Boat Guide (Boaters Info, Rentals, Tours, & More)

 Before getting behind the wheel of a watercraft, it’s important to be prepared

-While easy and breezy is a great way to describe Key West boating, there are still some rules and regulations to be aware of before hitting the high seas!
+While easy and breezy is a great way to describe Key West boating, there are still some rules and regulations contained in the Key West boat guide to be aware of before hitting the high seas!
 Preparation is key when it comes to planning your vacation, and being aware of all restrictions is a great way to ensure a great time.

 Mahi Mahi (pictured above), Grouper, Kingfish, Marlin, Sailfish, Snapper, Tuna, and Wahoo are among the popular species of fish to catch in Key West, FL

 Since Key West is also considered the, “Sport Fishing Capital of the World,” it’s only appropriate to address fishing.
 When booking a Key West fishing charter, there’s no need to worry about a fishing license.
 If you plan on fishing from a boat rental, you will need the appropriate fishing license.